bob-dinger/Texas_Indicators/health/Premiums plus deductibles as percent of income/report2.md

 # Out-of-pocket health care spend

 Premiums plus deductibles as percent of income

 ## Health Access

 ### Goal: Affordability of health care

 Texans are able to afford the basic health care they need

 ### Type: Secondary indicator

-Updated: yes
+Updated: no

 Data Release Date:

 Comparisons: States